May 29, 2025

 Hockey shoes are subjected to intense activity in varying conditions; maintaining them ensures durability and comfort throughout their lifespan

-• Air them out: After each session, remove the insoles where possible and let them dry out naturally (avoid radiators/ direct heat sources)
+• Air them out: after each session or game, remove the insoles where possible and let them dry out naturally (avoid radiators/ direct heat sources)

-• Neutralise odours: We have a wide range of shoe inserts
+• Neutralise odours: we have a wide range of shoe inserts that help keep shoes smelling fresh!

-• Monitor Wear: Keep an eye on the wear to the grip on the bottom of the sole
+• Monitor Wear: keep an eye on the wear to the grip on the bottom of the sole.
+We don't want any injuries!

 🛡️ Shin pad Care: Ensuring Protection and Hygiene

-Shin pads are crucial for safety; maintaining them well is vital for hygiene and effectiveness.
+Shin pads are crucial for safety and so maintaining them well is vital for hygiene and effectiveness.

-• Regular Cleaning: Wash by hand (although some shin pads have removable inner linings
+• Regular Cleaning: wash by hand where possible.
+Some shin pads have removable inner linings that is extra handy!

-• Dry Thoroughly: After washing or after a particularly sweaty or rainy day
+• Dry Thoroughly: after washing or after a particularly sweaty or rainy day make sure you let shin pads dry out

 🧤 Additional Gear Maintenance Tips

-• Gloves: Machine wash on a gentle setting but ideally hand wash with a mild detergent, and then air dry thoroughly before subsequent use bag/ backpack regularly (watch out for rogue bananas at the bottom!). clean with a toothbrush and/ or mild soap
+A lot players choose to wear protective or thermal hockey gloves.
+Ensure you machine wash on a gentle setting but ideally hand wash with a mild detergent, and then air dry thoroughly before subsequent use.

-• Bags: Empty and air out your stick bag/ backpack regularly (keep an eye out for rogue bananas at the bottom!)
+For your hockey bags, we recommend emptying and air out your stick bag/ backpack regularly to keep as fresh as possible (keep an eye out for rogue bananas at the bottom!)

 🧼 General Maintenance Best Practices